restic/restic/doc/060_forget.rst

 To remove snapshots and recover the corresponding disk space, the ``forget`` and ``prune`` commands require full read, write and delete access to the repository.
 If an attacker has this, the protection offered by append-only mode is naturally void.
+The usual and recommended setup with append-only repositories is therefore to use a separate and well-secured client whenever full access to the repository is needed, e.g. for administrative tasks such as running ``forget``, ``prune`` and other maintenance commands.

-However, even with append-only mode active, an attacker who is able to add garbage snapshots to the repository could bring the snapshot list into a state where all legitimate snapshots are deleted by a client with full access.
-By running ``forget`` with certain ``--keep-*`` options as repository administrator, legitimate snapshots might be unknowingly removed, leaving only the attacker's useless snapshots.
+However, even with append-only mode active and a separate, well-secured client used for administrative tasks, an attacker who is able to add garbage snapshots to the repository could bring the snapshot list into a state where all the legitimate snapshots risk being deleted by an unsuspecting administrator that runs the ``forget`` command with certain ``--keep-*`` options, leaving only the attacker's useless snapshots.

 For example, if the ``forget`` policy is to keep three weekly snapshots, and the attacker adds an empty snapshot for each of the last three weeks, all with